SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/index.md

 3. The enquiry from the customer is automatically registered as a request in SuperOffice Service.
 4. The request ends up with a request handler in SuperOffice Service.
 See [Assign requests][12] and [Find requests][13].
 5. The request handler reads through the request.
-6. The request handler is unable to fulfil the request on his own and does one of the following:
+6. The request handler is unable to fulfil the request on their own and does one of the following:
     * [Asks a colleague][2].
     * [Gets help from outside][3].
 7. The request handler [sends a response to the customer][4].